Richard-Ott/WeCode/README.txt

 for 10Be measurements on an insoluble target mineral (e.q., quartz) AND/OR 36Cl measurements
 on a soluble target mineral (e.g., calcite).

-The codes are based on an adpation of Riebe and Granger equation 14.
-Cronus Calc v2.1 is used for the calculation of production rates and needs to be in the Matlab search path.
+The codes are based on Riebe and Granger (2013) equation 14 and Ott et al.(XXXX) Cronus Calc v2.1 is used for the calculation of production rates and needs to be in the Matlab search path.
 If you want to run the code with alluvial basin data, you also need TopoToolbox in your Matlab search path.
 The code will then compute average nuclide production